smizell/graphablejson/README.md

 ## Overview

 It's difficult to evolve an API without breaking clients.
-API clients generally rely on the API to be a specific way that prevents the API from changing organically.
-This is because the API clients are strongly coupled to the implementation of the API design.
+API clients are generally relient on an API to be a specific way, and this reliance—or coupling—prevents APIs from evolving organically over time.
+This coupling puts a burden on the API designer to make long-term decisions early on and requires them to make changes cautiously so not to break clients.

-When talking of coupling here, we talk about API changes that require client changes.
+Graphable JSON weakens this coupling to embrace change over time.
+It looks at the common types of strong coupling that are found in many API designs and implementations and tries to encourage patterns that makes them easier to deal with.

 ### How we strongly couple the client and server

-Examples of strong coupling in an API include:
+Some of the key categories of strong coupling that Graphable JSON addresses are:

 1. **Coupling to structure**: Client are generally coupled to a specific structure of an API resource or schema.
 It's not easy to convert from a single value to an array of values without breaking clients.
-Graphable JSON addresses this by focusing on relationships.
+API providers should be able to change from a single value to many values to paginated values without a new client.
-1. **Coupling to location**: Clients are generally coupled to the URL structure or location of a resource.
-Graphable JSON addresses this with hyperlinks.
-A value can either be included in a response or linked.
+1. **Coupling to location**: Clients are generally coupled to the URL structure or location of a resource, which means a client must always know where a resource will be.
+API providers should be able to move resources and data around without fear of breaking clients.
 1. **Coupling to type**: Clients generally depend on a specific type in an API.
-API providers will usually version entire APIs or resources in order to change the type.
-Graphable JSON addresses this by making properties versionable, allowing versions of a relationship to live together and phased out.
+To prevents breaking changes in these clients, API providers version the entire API or resource.

 When clients couple to structure, location, and type, API providers must make long-term decisions about their design up front.
-Additionally, they must take extra care when changing the API to note break existing clients.
+Additionally, they must take extra care when changing the API to not break existing clients.

 ### Trying to weaken coupling